 I really enjoyed Crunden’s accessible writing style, which felt more consistent and developed than some books I’ve read recently by bestselling authors.
 Some of the plot points could perhaps be interpreted as too convenient, but it allows for a novel’s worth of action to be crammed into an exciting 121 pages.
 If Crunden decides to develop her book into a full length novel, or revisit Ames and Violet in a sequel, I am totally on board.
 I loved Dust & Lightning so much I even asked my boyfriend if we can name a cat in its honour, but for some reason he wasn’t into the name ‘Lucky Shitpaw’.
 I’ll keep working on it.

 “… the sight of books was always enough to calm.
 It was like they contained the souls of long-lost friends waiting for when you needed them the most…”

-At a time when reading has become a little stressful for me through no one’s fault but my own, this book was a refreshingly fun read.
+At a time when reading has become a little stressful for me, this book was a refreshingly fun read.
 Dust & Lightning is currently available in paperback or eBook through Amazon, Barnes & Noble and Book Depository.

 *If these are already things please contact me with the details immediately